 Members of the working group decided, at a session held on Sunday, to keep their focus on annuities.
 For now.

-The working group would be updating the Suitability in Annuity Transactions Model Regulation (Number 275).
+The working group would be updating the Suitability in Annuity Transactions Model Regulation (Model Number 275).
 That’s the model that requires insurers and financial professionals to verify that any annuity sold to a consumer suits that consumer’s needs.

 At the Sunday session, “the working group decided that considering expanding Model Number 275 to include life insurance products was beyond the scope of its current charge,” according t the working group’s summary.